EBS 2026학년도 수능완성 영어 2강

 기출 현장 연구의 중요성

-Around the turn of the twentieth ____ anthropologists trained in the natural sciences began to reimagine what a science of humanity should look like and how social scientists ought to go about studying cultural groups.
+Around the turn of the twentieth century, anthropologists trained in the natural sciences began to reimagine what a science of humanity ____ look like and how social scientists ought to go about studying cultural groups.

 They sought out a local Western host who was familiar with the people and the area (such as a colonial ____ missionary, or businessman) and found accommodations through them.